 Rather than using full SysCAD tags it is possible to define Alias tags mapped against full SysCAD tags.
 Then the OPC Client can use the Alias rather than the SysCAD tag when connecting to SysCAD OPC Server.
-This functionality is New to Build 136 and is described in Project Settings - IO Connections.
+This functionality is described in Project Settings - IO Connections.

 Using Conversions with OPC Tags